 Following the formal part of the Meeting, we will hold a live Q&A session to answer any questions submitted through the live webcast during the Meeting.
 All Shareholders or duly appointed proxyholders may ask questions.
-To ask a question during the Meeting, you may do so in writing through the live webcast at www.virtualshareholdermeeting.com/ALC2021.
+Guests will not be entitled to submit questions at the Meeting.
+To ask a question during the Meeting, you may do so in writing through the live webcast at www.virtualshareholdermeeting.com/ALC2022.
 After logging-in, type your question into the "Ask a Question" field and click "Submit".
 Guests will not be able to submit questions during the Meeting.
+It is anticipated that shareholders will have substantially the same opportunity to ask questions on matters of business before the Meeting as in past years when the annual shareholders' meeting was held in person.